 Personal Injury Protection

-You’ve been in a motor vehicle accident.
+You’ve been in a car accident.
 Now what?
 The process may be confusing, but we are here to help and this guide is the place to start.
 Here you will get to know the basics of PIP and its benefits, learn to choose a doctor after your accident and see how your bills will be paid.

-If you are injured in a motor vehicle accident, you have the right to receive medical care, and also to receive time loss or other benefits if you can’t work or manage your household tasks.
+If you are injured in a car accident, you have the right to receive medical care, and also to receive time loss or other benefits if you can’t work or manage your household tasks.
 These benefits are paid by your auto insurance company under a provision of your policy called “personal injury protection” and commonly referred to as “PIP.”
 If the accident was the fault of someone else, your auto insurance company may be reimbursed by the insurance company of the person who caused the accident.

 Can I see the doctor of my choice?